pippinbarr/i-shoot/process/Task-List.md

   - ~~Change from "a" to "the" after first viewing of a terrorist?~~
   - ~~Figure out probabilities (including spatial awareness if needed)~~
   - ~~Implement basic probability stuff for terrorists~~
-  - Make dynamic gun description stuff (e.g. pistol pointed at you or not, saw you or not, etc.)
+  - __WHY BOTHER?__ ~~Make dynamic gun description stuff (e.g. pistol pointed at you or not, saw you or not, etc.)~~
-- Implement mishearing shake
+- ~~Implement mishearing shake~~
-- Implement clickable after three attempts (then remove it after the click)
+- ~~Implement clickable after three attempts (then remove it after the click)~~
-- Implement some kind of "let's give up" after three clickables
+- __NO, THEY CAN GIVE UP IF THEY WANT TO GIVE UP__ ~~Implement some kind of "let's give up?" after three clickables?~~

+- Add a start passage which is an explanation of the game, with a single command that takes you to the opening scene.
+(It would be nice to make this a special case that fades out and then into the game so it's not visible at the top of the screen)

 # Bugs